Table of Contents

 Post-Treatment Care and Recovery

-By understanding the various treatment options for gallstones and following your healthcare provider’s advice for post-treatment care, you can effectively manage your condition and reduce the risk of future gallstones.
+By understanding your treatment options and adhering to post-treatment guidelines, you can effectively manage gallstones and minimize the risk of recurrence.

 What Are Gallstones?

-Gallstones are hard deposits that form in the gallbladder, a small organ under the liver.
-These stones can vary in size and may not cause any symptoms initially.
-However, they can lead to severe pain and other complications if they block the bile ducts.
+Gallstones are hard deposits that form in the gallbladder, a small organ beneath the liver.
+They can vary in size and may cause severe pain and complications if they block bile ducts.

 Why Does Semaglutide Increase Gallstone Risk?